lmcai/ZOO_BOT_Comparative_genomics/Final_project/README.md

 **Figure 1** Test figure caption
 ```
-The `!` and `[]` signs ask Markdown to look for a figure to display.
+The `![]` signs ask Markdown to look for a figure to display.
 The path in the parenthesis `(misc/test.png)` points Markdown to the relative path of the file, which is stored in the folder `misc` and named as `test.png`.
 The figure will be displayed like this:

 ![Alt text for figure](misc/test.png)